rjj26/2048/README.md

       4. open tiles - measures number of open tiles on board
       5. move count - biasing agent to go for branch with most moves ~ equivalent to trying to obtain highest score

-### Supervised Learning Neural Network
+### Supervised Learning Convolutional Neural Network
-note: we decided to train our NN using expert data from one of the highest performing 2048 agents publically available
+note: we decided to train our CNN using expert data from one of the highest performing 2048 agents publically available

 credit: C++ data used from running this established expectimax implementation: https://github.com/nneonneo/2048-ai.git